Actively interviewing · Principal / Staff Designer roles

 Maintain & communicate guidelinesCreate, publish, and timely communicate comprehensible DS guidelines and updates to all teams.

-Manage design tool libraryOwn and maintain the shared Sketch/Marvel library used by designers across the entire product portfolio.
+Manage design tool libraryOwn and maintain the shared Sketch/Marvel library used by the design team across the entire product portfolio.

 Educate & onboardEducate designers and product teams on DS role, usage, purpose, and processes — including new joiner onboarding.